AdaptivMCP/AdaptivMCP/README.md

 - `docs/adaptiv/` – optional per-install preferences and product flavoring:
   - `preferences.md` – structured but flexible document where each user or customer can record coding style, branch and PR habits, testing expectations, and communication preferences for their Adaptiv Controller assistant.

-The **single source of truth for the contract** between controllers, assistants, and this server is the `controller_contract` tool.
-All docs are written to stay consistent with that contract and to make it easy for both humans and assistants to work within it.
+Documentation in this repository is the source of truth for how controllers and assistants should interact with the server.
+Keep prompts and workflows aligned with these docs instead of duplicating stale assumptions.
 ---

 ## Licensing and brand notes